 Why feedback quality matters

 Vague feedback like "this looks off" wastes cycles.
-Specific, visual feedback like "the CTA button overlaps the footer on mobile" gets fixed in one pass.
+Specific, visual feedback like "the CTA button overlaps the footer on mobile at 375px" gets fixed in one pass.
 The difference is context: knowing exactly what element, which breakpoint, and what the issue is.

 Common feedback channels for websites

-- Visual annotation tools: Pin comments directly on live pages with device context
+- Visual annotation tools: Pin comments directly on live pages with device context—fastest path to actionable feedback

 - Review links: Share a single URL where all stakeholders leave feedback in one place